Multidimensional Chebyshev Systems - just a definition: Remarks

-\begin{remark} In the case of Multivariate Chebyshev Systems we need the approximate solubility of the Dirichelt problem since we have infinite-dimensional spaces, and there is no equivalence between the uniqueness and the existence (in general, we have Fredholm operators). \end{remark}
+\begin{enumerate} \item In the case of Multidimensional Chebyshev Systems we need the approximate solvability of the Dirichlet problem since we have infinite-dimensional spaces, and there is no equivalence between the uniqueness and the existence but we have a substitute which is the Fredholm property of the regular Elliptic BVPs.
+The one-dimensional Proposition \ref{PDirichlet} traces the smooth path for the multivariate generalization. \end{enumerate}